 Fields of interest: exercise physiology/endocrinology; the role/response of hormones during exercise; metabolic responses to exercise and exercise training; adaptions to exercise training in the elderly; the role of the sympathoadrenal system and glucose counter-regulatory system during exercise; exercise/muscle physiology; exercise testing and prescription; kinesiology.

-Meinhardt, Daniel J., Associate Professor, Human Biology (Biology).
-B.S.
-(1992) Southern Illinois University; Ph.D.
-(2002) University of Kansas.
+Mattison, Sue J., Dean and Professor, College of Professional Studies.
+B.A.
+(1981), M.A.
+(1987) University of Northern Iowa, Ph.D.
+(1991) The University of Iowa.